 Ice-skating and hockey lessons with university players.

 Lessons with local pros.

 Outings to local attractions and games with peace officers.
 Some example of the activities hosted in the past include Nerf wars, Harding Fitness club, Horseback riding, Laser tag, Snow tubing, Science Museum of Minnesota, Swimming, Bowling, Saints Games, Timberwolves Games, Gopher Volleyball, Gopher Soccer, Twins Games.

 How do I get my child involved?

-For information on how to get your child involved with the St. Paul Police P.A.L. program, please contact our Community Engagement Office at 651-266-5485.
+For information on how to get your child involved with the St. Paul Police P.A.L. program, please contact our Community Engagement Office at 651-266-5485, or send us an email.
 You may also visit our events page to locate events near you.

 P.A.L. has also proudly worked with the following organizations to offer outreach and mentorship:

 National Park Service